Vaishupatil16/cicd/README.md

 Welcome to my **CI/CD Pipeline Project**!
 This project demonstrates a fully automated **Continuous Integration and Continuous Deployment (CI/CD)** workflow using modern DevOps tools.

-# CI/CD Pipeline Project

-Welcome to my **CI/CD Pipeline Project**!
-This project demonstrates a fully automated Continuous Integration and Continuous Deployment (CI/CD) workflow using modern DevOps tools, with monitoring and visualization included.

----

 ## 🔧 Tools & Technologies Used

 | Tool       | Purpose                                                                 |